danielgallagher0/bluetooth-hci/README.md

-# BLE
+# Bluetooth HCI

-This crate currently for illustrative purposes only, it is NOT intended to implement the Bluetooth specification or provide a Rust interface to generic BLE chips.
-It is, however, intended to show how one such implementation could be organized.
+This crate is currently for illustrative purposes only, though it may grow into a nice implementation of the Bluetooth HCI for use by Bluetooth hosts.
 Comments and critiques are welcome!

+## Version

+This crate can support versions 4.1, 4.2, and 5.0 of the Bluetooth specification.
+By default, it supports version 4.1.
+To enable the other version, add the following to your `Cargo.toml`:

+    [dependencies.bluetooth-hci]
+    features = "version-4-2"

+or

+    [dependencies.bluetooth-hci]
+    features = "version-5-0"

 ## Implementation